codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

       * del C / del z_i = Sum_j[ del C / del y_i * del y_i / del z_i ] = y_i - t_i  .... (the chain rule again)

 <h3>Lecture 4d: Neuro-probabilistic language models</h3>
+* Bengio's NN for predicting the next word (see green Staples notebook or pdfs)
 * Information that the trigram model fails to use
   * Suppose we have seen the sentence: “the cat got squashed in the garden on friday”
   * This should help us predict words in the sentence: “the dog got flattened in the yard on monday”